Owenliu50377/Owenliu50377.github.io/_pages/about.md

 📚 I am currently working as a research assistant in the Department of Economics at USC.
 And also I am open to seeking an internship in the Artificial Intelligence field.

+# Selected Experience

+## ⛵Research Assistant at Shenzhen Research Institution of Big Data
+I used to be a research assistant concentrating on Operation Research Applications including